burlachenkok/exploring-python3/python3-note.md

 There are several resources from which any can learn about Python scripting language:

-1. Firstly, there is a book written by [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum) (the original author of this language).
+1. Firstly, there is a book written by [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum), who is the original author of this language.
 Today it has been converted into a pretty big tutorial and it is not named as a "book", but named as a "tutorial": https://docs.python.org/3/tutorial/

 2. All compiled documentation is available here in various formats (including PDF and HTML) : [https://docs.python.org/3.11/download.html](https://docs.python.org/3.11/download.html).
 The archive contains all the documents for the version of Python that you will select.